-Making sure that your diet contains enough iodine is the best way to ensure that your thyroid creates enough iodine without enlarging itself.
-When you stabilise your iodine levels, goiter usually goes away on its own, but this condition can require surgery.
+Making sure that your diet contains enough iodine is the best way to ensure that your thyroid creates enough thyroid hormone without enlarging itself.

-Scientists have linked thyroid deficiency to hair loss.
-When you don’t have enough iodine, your hair follicles can’t regenerate, and they eventually die.
-This condition also leads to skin breakdown, which can cause your skin to feel dry and flaky.
+linked thyroid deficiency to hair loss.
+When you don’t have enough iodine, your hair follicles cannot regenerate.
+This condition can also cause drier skin than usual, including on the scalp.

-The thyroid gland controls your heart rate, and iodine deficiency can lead to a dangerously slow heart rate.
-When your heart rate is too slow, you have less energy, and you could even become dizzy or lose consciousness.
+thyroid gland controls your heart rate, and iodine deficiency can lead to a slow heart rate.
+When your heart rate is very slow, you tend to have less energy, with increased risk of dizziness.